 Final Research Plan

-Final Research Plan for Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral and Pharmacotherapy Interventions
+Final Research Plan for Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral Interventions

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 The final Research Plan is used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review forms the basis of the USPSTF Recommendation Statement on this topic.

 The draft Research Plan was available for comment from December 10, 2015 until January 13, 2016 at 8:00 p.m., ET.

 Figure 1 is the analytic framework that depicts the three Key Questions to be addressed in the systematic review.
 The figure illustrates how behavioral counseling or pharmacotherapy interventions for weight loss or weight loss maintenance may result in improved health outcomes, including obesity-related morbidity and mortality and health-related quality of life (KQ 1).
 Additionally, the figure illustrates how behavioral counseling or pharmacotherapy interventions for weight loss or weight loss maintenance may have an effect on intermediate outcomes (including weight loss and the incidence or prevalence of obesity-related conditions) (KQ 2).
 Further, the figure depicts whether behavioral counseling or pharmacotherapy interventions for weight loss or weight loss maintenance are associated with any adverse effects (KQ 3).